 Sierra Juarez and San Pedro Martir Pine-Oak Forests

-The Sierra Juarez and San Pedro Martir Pine-oak Forests ecoregion is part of the temperate coniferous forests biome and is located on the northern part of the Baja Peninsula in northwestern Mexico.
-The ecoregion is bounded by the California chaparral and woodlands to the west, the Baja California Desert to the southwest and the Sonoran Desert to the east.
+The Sierra Juarez and San Pedro Martir pine-oak forests ecoregion is part of the temperate coniferous forests biome.
+It is located in the northern part of the Baja Peninsula in northwestern Mexico.

-The climate here is temperate subhumid, with winter rains and the highest annual precipitation levels in the entire peninsula, at 400 - 700 mm (15 - 27 in).
-The higher than average rainfall causes this ecoregion to be considered by some researchers to have a more Mediterranean climate, among only a few within Mexico.
+The climate here is temperate subhumid, with winter rains and the highest annual precipitation levels in the peninsula, at 400 - 700 mm (15 - 27 in).
+The higher-than-average rainfall causes this ecoregion to be considered by some researchers to have a more Mediterranean climate, among only a few within Mexico.

 San Pedro Martir is also home to some of the largest pine trees in Mexico: the Pinus lambertiana at up to 70 m (230 ft) in height, with cones of up to 70 cm (28 in) in length.

-Dominant species include Pinus quadrifolia, P. jeffreyi, P. contorta, P. lambertiana, Abies concolor, and Libocedrus decurren.
-The herbaceous stratum is formed by Bromus sp. and Artemisia tridentata.
+The herbaceous stratum is formed by Bromus sp. and big sagebrush (Artemisia tridentata).
 Epiphytes and fungi are abundant throughout the forests.